cmik/plugin.video.tfctv/README.md

 ## TFC.tv add-on
 Watch your favorite online Pinoy shows, movies, news and live channels directly from your TV with the TFC.tv add-on for Kodi!
 This add-on works with your TFC.tv account and TFC.tv website.
 Media contents are all properties of TFC Online and is for personal private and domestic use only.
-**This is not an official TFC.tv add-on nor release by TFC / ABS-CBN.**
+**This is not an official TFC.tv add-on nor released by TFC / ABS-CBN.**

 **REPO:**